timshadel/hyper/README.md

 Here's a registration action.
 Like HTML forms, the `action` key is the URI where the action will be submitted.
 The `method` key is used to indicate the HTTP verb used, and the `input` key defines the structure of the request body, which will be `application/hyper+json`.
+If the value of an input key is just a string, then it is the default value of that input, akin to HTML's `hidden` input type.

 ```json
 {